Nenkai/gt-modding-hub/docs/builds/gt5.md

 When `VersionBranch` is changed to `gt5`, GT Mode becomes available, but is *extremely* barebones & early in.
 Nearly nothing is functional & license mode refers to PS2 tracks.
 Arcade is also completely non-functional.

 Car collisions also seem hilariously broken.

+Interestingly, this build seems to use the [DoubleFusion SDK](https://www.gamedeveloper.com/game-platforms/double-fusion-releases-v2-0-of-in-game-ad-sdk) (DFEngine).

 ??? abstract "File List"
     * [Install + PDIPFS](file_lists/NPEA90056-install.txt)